Florida Blue Foundation

 Based on the Foundation's stated priorities and recent grant awards, successful applications demonstrate:

-4. Innovation and Evidence-Based Approaches The Foundation's Sapphire Awards recognize "excellence and innovation in community health leadership," with winners selected for "leadership, innovative ideas, demonstrated outcomes, and excellence."
+4. Innovation and Evidence-Based Approaches The Foundation's Sapphire Awards recognise "excellence and innovation in community health leadership," with winners selected for "leadership, innovative ideas, demonstrated outcomes, and excellence."
 Successful applications incorporate innovative solutions or evidence-based interventions.

 Recent Funded Examples to Guide Approach:

-Mental Well-Being (2024 - $2.4 million to seven organizations):
+Mental Well-Being (2024 - $2.4 million to seven organisations):

 • Special Hearts Farm: Improving mental health and quality of life for individuals with autism and intellectual disabilities